-Total OPEB Liability as of June 30, 2022, was determined by rolling forward the System's Total OPEB Liability as of June 30, 2021 to June 30, 2022 using the following actuarial assumptions, applied to all periods included in the measurement.
+The Total OPEB Liability as of June 30, 2023, was determined by rolling forward the System's Total OPEB Liability on June 30, 2022, to June 30, 2023, using the following actuarial assumptions, applied to all periods included in the measurement:

-- Actuarial cost method Entry Age Normal level % of pay. - Investment return 4.09% S&P 20 Year Municipal Bond Rate. - Salary growth Effective average of 4.5%, comprised of inflation of 2.50% and 2.00% for real wage growth and for merit or seniority increases. - Premium Assistance reimbursement is capped at \$1,200 per year. - Assumed Healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on a blend of 50% PubT-2010 and 50% PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale. - Participation rate: - Eligible retirees will elect to participate Pre age 65 at 50% - Eligible retirees will elect to participate Post age 65 at 70%
+- Actuarial cost method Entry Age Normal level % of pay. - Investment return 4.13% S&P 20 Year Municipal Bond Rate. - Salary growth Effective average of 4.50%, comprised of inflation of 2.50% and 2.00% for real wage growth and for merit and seniority increases. - Premium assistance reimbursement capped at \$1,200 per year. - Assumed Healthcare cost trends were applied to retirees with less than \$1,200 in premium assistance per year. - Mortality rates were based on a blend of 50% PubT-2010 and 50% PubG-2010 Retiree Tables for Males and Females adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale. - Participation rate: - o Eligible retirees will elect to participate pre age 65 at 50% - o Eligible retirees will elect to participate post age 65 at 70%

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study that was performed for the five year the period ending June 30, 2020.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study that was performed for the five year period ending June 30, 2020.